-Karen Durham-Aguilera, P.E., is the Director of Contingency Operations and Office of Homeland Security, Headquarters, U. S. Army Corps of Engineers.
+Karen Durham-Aguilera, P.E., recently left her position as the Director of Contingency Operations and Office of Homeland Security, Headquarters, U. S. Army Corps of Engineers for a new position as the Executive Director of the Army National Cemeteries Program in the Office of the Secretary of the Army..
 A member of the Senior Executive Service, she is responsible for leadership of the USACE Homeland Security missions in support of the Department of Homeland Security, the Department of the Army, and the Department of Defense.
 She serves as the Program manager for all USACE efforts to assist Federal, state and local emergency management and response organizations with mitigation, planning, training, and exercises necessary to provide capabilities to respond to any emergency or disaster, including a terrorist incident involving weapons of mass destruction as well as other natural or manmade hazards.
 The Directorate of Contingency Operations provides command and control of USACE civil and military contingency operations, leads the development of command contingency doctrine, maintains readiness, provides oversight of contingency program development and execution and develops and publishes contingency plans.
 Ms. Durham-Aguilera’s portfolio also includes leading USACE efforts in flood risk management and critical water resources infrastructure resilience.

 Durham-Aguilera was most recently Director of Task Force Hope in New Orleans, Louisiana, an element of the U.S. Army Corps of Engineers’ Mississippi Valley Division.
 She was responsible for development and execution of the Corps’ $14.6 billion hurricane protection system work in New Orleans and Southeast Louisiana, in the wake of Hurricane Katrina, and the long-term planning of coastal restoration and hurricane damage reduction.